Millions of people die unnecessarily each year because life-saving medicines are overpriced.

-We believe that a sustainable response to HIV, TB and hep C cannot be achieved without tackling the overpricing of medicines.
+The Make Medicines Affordable campaign believes that a sustainable response to HIV, TB and Hepatitis C can only be achieved if we tackle the patent problem.

 We won’t stop until everyone can access the life-saving medicines they deserve.